peteroupc/peteroupc.github.io/bernreq.md

 <a id=Questions_3></a>
 ### Questions

-1. Given that a factory function $f(\lambda)$ is concave and $C^\alpha$ continuous, is there a formula to find the amount by which to shift the lower polynomials $g_n$ upward so that the upper polynomials $h_n$ meet the formal statement above (or to otherwise convert the lower polynomials to upper polynomials that meet that statement)?
+1. Given that a factory function $f(\lambda)$ is concave and has a continuous $\alpha$-th derivative, is there a formula to find the amount by which to shift the lower polynomials $g_n$ upward so that the upper polynomials $h_n$ meet the formal statement above (or to otherwise convert the lower polynomials to upper polynomials that meet that statement)?
 By Holtz's results, this formula would have to behave asymptotically like $O((\Delta_n(\lambda))^\alpha)$, but I am looking for nonasymptotic results that achieve this rate of convergence.
 2. Given that a factory function $f(\lambda):[0, 1] \to (0, 1)$ is concave and continuous, is it enough to shift $g_{n}(\lambda)$ upward by the maximum difference between $g_{n}(\lambda)$ and $f(\lambda)$, for each $n$, to get the corresponding upper polynomial $h_{n}(\lambda)$?
 If not, for which concave functions does this work?
 3. Given that a factory function $f(\lambda):[0, 1] \to [0, 1)$ is concave and continuous, what values of $n_a$ and $p$ will allow that function to have the series expansion $(1)$ or $(2)$?
 I suspect that a formula for this question will depend on the smoothness of $f$, due to Holtz's results.